jafudi/flexpair-website/index.md

 - we do not waste valuable bandwidth for stuttering video
 - we focus on live co-editing and pleasant, high quality audio
 - easy 1-click switching between multiple shared desktops in your team
-- minimize signal latency by a strategic choice of your server location 🌍
+- minimize signal latency by a strategic choice of your server location
 - includes a self-hosted team inbox for asynchronous collaboration by mail

 ## Fully reproducible work environment
-- never ever again hear or say the words "but it worked on my machine 🤔"
+- never ever again hear or say the words "but it worked on my machine"
 - clone not only source code but the entire desktop at the press of a button
 - quickly onboard new colleagues while skipping the manual notebook setup
 - reserve an easy-to-remember web address like https://myproject.flexpair.com